Olive Percival: Writing

 Her books include Leaf-Shadows and Rose-Drift, Being Little Songs from a Los Angeles Garden (1911) and Mexico City: An Idler’s Note-Book (1901) which featured some of her own photographs and was reviewed favorably.
 In her will, she arranged for the publication of two of her manuscripts, Our Old-fashioned Flowers (Pasadena, CA 1947) and Yellowing Ivy (Los Angeles, CA 1946).
 In 2005, the Huntington Library Press published excerpts from her book-length manuscript Children’s Garden Book, as Olive Percival’s Children’s Garden Book.
 The Huntington Library has seven hundred of her photographs, many of which are a record of her garden.
 Others are of scenes in Mexico, Los Angeles, San Pedro, and San Francisco.
 She often printed them herself—purposely on blueprint paper—because the colors reminded her of Oriental porcelain.

 In 1949, Los Angeles nurseryman Paul Howard patented an Olive Percival Rose.
 It was chosen to honor the teachers of America and planted at the White House.

 Although she achieved some success as a writer, she often lamented to her diary the fact that she was not able to make a living as a writer.

 Book, Art and Doll Collections

-Percival accumulated notable book and art collections, many of which are now in three Southern California libraries: Ella Strong Denison Library, The Libraries of the Claremont Colleges, the Huntington Library, Art Collections, and Botanical Gardens and the University Research Library at the University of California, Los Angeles, CA.
+Percival accumulated notable book and art collections, many of which are now in three Southern California libraries: Ella Strong Denison Library, The Libraries of the Claremont Colleges, the Huntington Library, Art Collections, and Botanical Gardens and Library Special Collections in the Charles E. Young Research Library at the University of California, Los Angeles, CA.

 In "Different Images, Portraits of Remembered People," author Hildegarde Flanner writes this of Percival: